Bharat-mtr/LightCNN/README.md

 ## Datasets
 - Download face dataset such as  CASIA-WebFace, VGG-Face and MS-Celeb-1M.
-	- The MS-Celeb-1M clean list is uploaded: [Baidu Yun](http://pan.baidu.com/s/1gfxB0iB), [Google Drive](https://drive.google.com/file/d/0ByNaVHFekDPRbFg1YTNiMUxNYXc/view?usp=sharing).
+	- The MS-Celeb-1M clean list is uploaded: [DAGsHub Link](https://dagshub.com/Bharat-mtr/LightCNN/src/master/data).
 - All face images are converted to gray-scale images and normalized to **144x144** according to landmarks.
 - According to the five facial points, we not only rotate two eye points horizontally but also set the distance between the midpoint of eyes and the midpoint of mouth(ec_mc_y), and the y axis of midpoint of eyes(ec_y) .
 - The aligned LFW images are uploaded on [Baidu Yun](https://pan.baidu.com/s/1eR6vHFO).